-Women in the Horn Horn of Africa Partners within the available for joint of Africa (SIHANET) Violence against Women Network on women's rights in the region Strengthened partnership and access to services within the Horn of Africa Learning platform for activists in the region research on issues affecting women in the region Uganda MEN ENGAGE Network Male involvement in ending Gender Based Violence Formation of a coordinated and functional platform able to discuss male involvement Advocacy on the role of men in ending violence against women and male involvement in ending GBV to both non- political, political leaders Male action groups set up in Eastern Uganda Misunderstood messages on the role of men in ending GBV.
+Women in the Horn Horn of Africa Partners within the available for joint of Africa (SIHANET) Network on women's research on issues rights in the region affecting women in the Violence against Women Strengthened partnership and access to services within the Horn of Africa Learning platform for activists in the region region Uganda MEN ENGAGE Network Male involvement in ending Gender Based Violence Formation of a coordinated and functional platform able to discuss male involvement Advocacy on the role of men in ending violence against women and male involvement in ending GBV to both nonpolitical, political leaders Male action groups set up in Eastern Uganda Misunderstood messages on the role of men in ending GBV.
 Cultural attitudes that discourage dialogue for positive masculinities.
 Limited funding for active engagement on issues of GBV